Epic Games v. Google: Background

-Trial
+District Court ruling

-The jury trial was held from November 6 through December 11, 2023.
-During the trial, Epic was able to show the numerous deals that Google had made with various partners as to maintain the strength of the Google Play store and discourage other storefronts.
-Among these included what was known as "Project Hug", an effort to work with twenty mobile publishers, including Activision, Aniplex, Bandai Namco, Bethesda, Blizzard, Com2uS, EA, King, Mixi, Niantic, NCSoft, Netmarble, NetEase, Nexon, Nintendo, Pearl Abyss, The Pokémon Company, Riot, Square Enix, Supercell, Tencent, and Ubisoft, as to keep their games and apps within the Play Store, with hundreds of millions of dollars used to maintain this agreement.
-Similarly, a "Project Banyan" referred to a deal made with Samsung Electronics as to weaken the impact of their Galaxy Store on Android devices.
-Epic showed that Google had become concerned about Epic's actions and saw them as a disruptor, in that through a "contagion effect", other developers would follow Epic's approach of sideloading their games to avoid the Play Store and potentially cost them $2 billion a year in revenue.
-Google appeared to have looked into acquiring a controlling portion of Epic as to discourage Epic from avoiding the Play Store.
-Epic also discovered that Google had made a number of sweetheart deals with specific apps to avoid or reduce Play Store or the User Choice Billing fees, such as with Spotify and Netflix.
+Filed concurrently with Epic Games v.
+Apple, Epic challenged Google's monopolistic practices in its Google Play Store while selling apps for its Android devices.
+The jury trial was held at the District Court for the Northern District of California in late 2023 with District Court Judge James Donato presiding.
+Epic was able to show the numerous deals that Google had made with its partners to maintain the strength of the Google Play store and disadvantage other storefronts.
+Among these was "Project Hug", an effort to work with twenty mobile publishers to keep their games and apps within the Play Store, with hundreds of millions of dollars paid to maintain this agreement.
+Similarly, "Project Banyan" referred to a deal made with Samsung Electronics to weaken the competition from that company's Galaxy Store on Android devices.

+Epic showed that Google had become concerned about Epic's actions and saw the company as a disrupting influence that might encourage other developers to offer popular apps via sideloading, which could potentially cost Google $2 billion a year in revenue.
+Google allegedly looked into acquiring a controlling portion of Epic to discourage this strategy.
+Epic also discovered that Google had made a number of sweetheart deals with specific apps to avoid or reduce Play Store or User Choice Billing fees, such as with Spotify and Netflix.
 Google was also found to have deleted certain chat messages that were relevant to the case, which was said to undercut Google's credibility to the jury.

-The jury deliberated and returned with its verdict on December 11, ruling on all eleven counts in favor of Epic.
-The jury affirmed that Google had engaged in anti-competitive practices both with the Play Store and its related billing system, and maintained its monopoly through how it made deals with partners using its dominant position in the overall technology market.
-The jury also found that Google furthered its position by requiring the Play Store to be installed on third-party Android hardware such as Samsung phones.
+The jury issued its verdict on December 11, ruling on all eleven counts in favor of Epic.
+The jury affirmed that Google had engaged in anti-competitive practices both with the Play Store and its billing system, and maintained its monopoly through deals with partners using its dominant position in the technology market.
+The jury also found that Google strengthened its position by requiring the Play Store to be installed on third-party Android hardware such as Samsung phones.
 Determination of relief given the jury's findings was scheduled to take place starting in January 2024.
-Google has stated its intent to appeal the decision.